Table of Contents

 The LawRank team works with you to determine how to optimize a PPC campaign for your firm.
 We are not pushy but rather curious, informative, and dedicated.

-We want to design an online marketing plan that includes PPC campaigns and other important types of law firm SEO marketing.
+We want to design an online marketing plan that includes PPC services for lawyers and other important types of law firm SEO marketing.
 Our focus is legal marketing, allowing us to concentrate on marketing efforts that result in new clients for your firm.

 With offices in California and New York, we help law firms in both states and throughout the United States.
 Our experience speaks for itself in our online portfolio.

 From PPC campaigns to website design, LawRank can help take your firm to the next level.
-Contact us today to learn more about how we can help you rank higher and reach further online.
+Contact us today to learn more about PPC management for lawyers and how our SEO company for lawyers can help you rank higher and reach further online.
 We are available 24/7 and ready to start work on a successful PPC campaign for your law firm.